subramani95/scan_all_servers/README.md

 <br />
 Author: *Eric Hoffmann* - *ehoffmann@cloudpassage.com*

-Users can use the provided example script to initiate a scan against all active servers.
+Users can use the provided example script to initiate a scan against all active servers or active servers in a specified Server Group.
 It uses the Halo API to launch the scan, using the cmdline option to specify which type of scan.
 Supported types are:
 * SVA - Software Vulnerability Assessement
 * CSM - Configuration Security Monitoring
 * SAM - Server Account Management